melvinchng/abracadabra/README.md

-# Abracadabra Material Design
+# Abracadabra for Bootstrap and Material Design

 The gem that swaps out text with a fully-compliant Rails form in one click.
-The button of this gem is replaced from Bootstrap to Material Design.

 Much of the concepts and html mark-up were taken from the awesome [x-editable](http://vitalets.github.io/x-editable/) plugin and the Rails version of this, [x-editable-rails](https://github.com/werein/x-editable-rails).
 However, this was written from the ground up and uses fully Rails-compliant forms without hacking into x-editable's core files or overriding them.